numidium/dfu-mods/DynamicMusic/readme.txt

 3b.
 Condition Lookup
 -------------------------
-Night - Boolean, True if time is between 18:00 and 6:00 Interior - Boolean, True if player is in a building that isn't a dungeon or castle.
-Dungeon - Boolean, True if player is in a dungeon DungeonCastle - Boolean, True if player is inside a castle LocationType - Function, True if player's outdoor location fits one of the parameters (see 3ci) BuildingType - Function, True if player is inside the specified building type (see 3cii) WeatherType - Function, True if the current weather fits the given type(s) (see 3ciii) FactionId - Function, True if the faction of the player's current environment fits the given value(s) (see 3civ) Climate - Function, True if the climate fits the given value(s) (see 3cv) RegionIndex - Function, True if the player's location is within the given region(s) (see 3cvi) DungeonType - Function, True if the player is inside a dungeon of the given type(s) (see 3cvii) Combat - Boolean, True if player is in combat
+Night - Boolean, True if time is between 18:00 and 6:00 Interior - Boolean, True if player is in a building that isn't a dungeon or castle Dungeon - Boolean, True if player is in a dungeon DungeonCastle - Boolean, True if player is inside a castle LocationType - Function, True if player's outdoor location fits one of the parameters (see 3ci) BuildingType - Function, True if player is inside one of the specified building types (see 3cii) WeatherType - Function, True if the current weather fits one of the given types (see 3ciii) FactionId - Function, True if the faction of the player's current environment fits one of the given values (see 3civ) Climate - Function, True if the climate fits one of the given values (see 3cv) RegionIndex - Function, True if the player's location is within one of the given regions (see 3cvi) DungeonType - Function, True if the player is inside a dungeon of one of the given types (see 3cvii) Combat - Boolean, True if player is in combat